Coenzyme Q10: Biological functions

 CoQ_{10} is a component of the mitochondrial electron transport chain (ETC), where it plays a role in oxidative phosphorylation, a process required for the biosynthesis of adenosine triphosphate, the primary energy source of cells.

-CoQ_{10} is a lipophilic molecule that is located in all biological membranes of human body and serves as a component for the synthesis of ATP and is a life-sustaining cofactor for the three complexes (complex I, complex II, and complex III) of the ETC in the mitochondria.
+CoQ_{10} is a lipophilic molecule that is located in all biological membranes of the human body and is a component for the synthesis of ATP and a life-sustaining cofactor for the three complexes (complex I, complex II, and complex III) of the ETC in the mitochondria.
 CoQ_{10} has a role in the transport of protons across lysosomal membranes to regulate pH in lysosome functions.

 The mitochondrial oxidative phosphorylation process occurs in the inner mitochondrial membrane of eukaryotic cells.
 This membrane is highly folded into structures called cristae, which increase the surface area available for oxidative phosphorylation.
 CoQ_{10} plays a role in this process as an essential cofactor of the ETC located in the inner mitochondrial membrane and serves the following functions: